 Kevin’s bands are always good from the Idaho band that was considered one of the Northwest’s best bands to Squandered Youth.
 His exceptional vocals and tasty leads have helped craft Squandered Youth’s sound.

-Gary Wolcott — Drums: Sometimes vocals.
-Sometimes is rare.
+The caption says vocals.
+Let’s make that sometimes and sometimes is rare.
 That’s a good thing.
 Phil Collins he isn’t.
-Come to think of it, he’s realistic and says he’s not close to as good a drummer either.
+Come to think of it, he’s realistic and says he’s not close to that good a drummer either.
 Gary wanted to play drums in band at age 10.
 He turned down the opportunity because he thought playing drums would make his dad mad.

 Later in his teen years — and since like most drummers he beats non-stop on just about everything like tabletops, pans, pots, automobile dash boards, his own knees, etc. — Gary did manage to prove his 10-year old self to be somewhat of a profit.
 Drumming did make his dad mad.

-His father was a drycleaner and wanted Gary to go into the business.
+His father owned a drycleaning business and wanted Gary to go into the business.
 It wasn’t his thing but faced with having to pay for the ruined tabletops, pans, pots and auto dashboards, Gary bagged the music thing and went into radio as a disk jockey.
 It didn’t pay much better than drumming but the paycheck was much more steady.
 That eventually evolved into doing broadcast news and later into film criticism.
-He still makes part of his living reviewing movies for the Tri-City Herald in Tri-Cities, Washington and for Portland area radio station KXL 101.1 FM.
+He still makes part of his living reviewing movies for the Tri-City Herald in Tri-Cities, Washington and from time-to-time Portland area radio stations.

-Gary’s dad wanted him to join the family dry-cleaning business but — after paying for the pots, pans, etc. — By the way, Gary’s big claim to radio fame is being an original member of the KGON staff when the station went on the air in 1974.
+By the way, Gary’s big claim to radio fame is being an original staff member of Portland, Oregon’s classic rock giant, KGON.
+This was in 1974 when KGON first went on the air.
 He just worked part time and part time doesn’t count when it comes to station reunions and all.